Shelbyville Road / US 60 and Oxmoor Lane

 Brookfield Property Partners, based in Hamilton, Bermuda, acquired a share of General Growth Properties in 2016.
 In August 2018, Brookfield established 100-percent ownership of the corporation.
 Hence, OXMOOR CENTER became part of the Brookfield retail center portfolio.

 Meanwhile, Sears shuttered their OXMOOR store on January 14, 2018.
 A plan was drawn up to replace the vacant building -and a section of the South Wing- with a 3-level (65,000 square foot) Topgolf Driving Range.
 This plan was met with a great deal of community opposition.
-After 3 years of litigation, and a ruling by the Kentucky Supreme Court, demolition finally commenced in September 2021.
-The facility opened for business on November 18, 2022.
+After 3 years of litigation, and a ruling by the Kentucky Supreme Court, demolition of the abandoned Sears commenced in September 2021.
+Topgolf opened for business on November 18, 2022.

 Sources: